Nikola283/Excel_Project-Data_Analytics/Project_analysis/README.md

 #### **🤔 So What**

-- These salary insights are important for planning and salary negotiations, helping professionals and companies align their offers with market standards while considering geographical variations.
+- These salary insights are important for planning and salary negotiations, supporting compensation benchmarking and geographically informed hiring decisions while considering geographical variations.

 ## 3️⃣ What are the top skills of data professionals?

-### 🔧 Skill: Power Pivot

 #### 💪 Power Pivot